The Rebirth of the In-Memory Database

 So my conjecture is this: whilst the disruption of late may have been lead by the ‘big-data’ driven, Internet behemoths, the next set of disruptive technologies may well come from OLAP space.
 Enterprise users’ need for fast analytical processing will drive the reinvention of in-memory databases: technologies that store data entirely within the address space, leveraging new physical storage mechanisms to provide far faster results to business queries whilst maintaining the degree of durability that we expect from traditional databases.

 The argument for using in-memory solutions is simple: If data storage requirements can be constrained to a single address-space the complexity of the problem domain is dramatically reduced.
 The knowledge of any piece of data is microseconds, or even nanoseconds, away.
 There is no need to page information into and out of memory; it is all there at your fingertips, ready to be processed.
+Probably most dominant is the fact that the data structures used do not need to be optimised for disk.
+Disks being particularly tricky to design for due to the huge discrepency between their random and sequential performance.

 Yet despite these advantages in-memory databases have had relatively limited market penetration.
 Oracle’s TimesTen is a good example, infiltrating only a limited number of specialist markets.
 This is likely due to the two fundamental issues with single machine, in-memory solutions.
 The lack of durability: what happens when you pull the plug and the ‘one more bit’ problem: what happens when your database becomes one bit larger than the memory on the on which it is running?